Nash Ambassador: 1948: Addition of a convertible

-1949-1951
+1949–1951

 Nash-Kelvinator president George Mason believed in fiscal responsibility, but also wanted to be "a bit daring, bold, and out of the mainstream" by making "cars noticeably different from those of the mainline Big Three producers."
 Nash's Vice President of Engineering, Nils Eric Wahlberg, had access to a wind tunnel during the war and believed that future cars should take advantage of aerodynamics to achieve many benefits.
 The company used revenue from its wartime contracts to develop a car that was "the most streamlined form on the road" and lower by 6 in than the previous designs.
 Mason was also a convert to build a large aerodynamically clean family car for the postwar market and even championed the design's enclosed wheels as a bold innovative feature.
 The resulting car reflected aerodynamic notions of its era, with a rear half resembling the 1935 Stout Scarab.

-Nash continued to use the Ambassador name on its top models 1949.
-The separate frame chassis of the 1941-1948 Ambassador was discontinued in favor of unibody construction for the 1949 models, a design the company introduced to the mass-market in 1941 with the 600 series cars.
+Nash continued to use the Ambassador name on its top models in 1949.
+The separate frame chassis of the previous Ambassador was discontinued in favor of unibody construction for the new 1949 models, a design the company introduced to the mass market in 1941 with the 600 series cars.
 The Ambassador series continued to have a 121 in wheelbase and the automaker claimed the new chassis design included 8,000 welds making its "1 1/2 to 2 1/2 times as rigid as conventional cars."

-After Nash rolled out its Airflyte body style, Ambassador sales enjoyed a significant gain by selling just four- and two-door sedans in the 1949-1951 marketplace.
-They were manufactured at the Nash Factory (Kenosha, WI), and the Nash Factory (El Segundo, CA).
+After Nash rolled out its Airflyte body style, Ambassador sales enjoyed a significant gain by selling just four- and two-door sedans in the marketplace from 1949 until 1951.
+They were manufactured at the Nash Factory (Kenosha, WI) and the Nash Factory (El Segundo, CA).

 The Airflytes also featured fully reclining seats that could turn the car into a vehicle capable of sleeping three adults.
 The 1950 Ambassador became the first non-General Motors automobiles to be equipped with GM's Hydramatic automatic transmissions (cars with the automatic transmission have Selecto-lift starting, where the driver pulled the transmission lever on the column toward themselves to engage the starter).
-1949 was the first year for a one-piece curved windshield, and front door wing windows featured curved glas2 as well.
+1949 was the first year for a one-piece curved windshield, and front door wing windows featured curved glass as well.

-Mason also believed that once the seller's market following World War II ended, that Nash's best hope for survival lay in a product range not addressed by other automakers in the United States at that time – the compact car.
-With sales of the large Nashes surging ahead of prewar production numbers, Mason began a small car program that would eventually emerge as the compact Nash Rambler reviving the traditional Rambler marque.
+Mason also believed that once the seller's market following World War II ended, Nash's best hope for survival lay in a product range not addressed by other automakers in the United States at that time – the compact car.
+With sales of the large Nashes surging ahead of prewar production numbers, Mason began a small car program that would eventually emerge as the compact Nash Rambler, reviving the traditional Rambler marque.